 Pupils at Hexham Middle School can expect to receive at least one piece of English and maths homework weekly.
 As well as this, they are expected to read for 20 minutes per day and learn spellings (weekly) and times tables (as directed).
+Pupils in Key Stage 2 have a reading record which makes up part of their weekly planner and this should be completed and signed at least 3 times per week.

 All homework will be given a set deadline which is likely to vary depending on the nature and size of the task given, as well as the amount of other homework pupils have been given that week.
-In order to avoid too much homework being issued at once, some subjects have a schedule to adhere to.